johann-solo/om-go/site/content/blog/2017-03-05-coconut-rice-peas.md

 date: "2017-03-05 7:30:35 -0400"
 author: Joanne
 permalink: coconut-rice-peas
-image: MAR2017/coconut_rice_peas_1.jpg
+thumbnail: /img/MAR2017/coconut_rice_peas_1.jpg
-categories: blog
+categories: sides
-tags:
+tags: vegetarian
-  - food
-excerpt: "<p>The Caribbean's favourite 'anytime' side dish</p>"
+excerpt: The Caribbean's favourite 'anytime' side dish
 ---

 This is a basic rice and peas recipe and it's one that I often make and switch up a lot.
 I love to add different beans to it or even green peas and carrots as well.
 I also add pumpkin and spinach or bhaji to it too.
 I like to also add different flavourings to it by adding pimento peppers and thyme.
 This recipe is a basic rice and peas but feel free to play around with the variations.